 We offer multi share twin single bunks, semi-private twin single bunk cabins and a 4 share single bunk cabin.

 Our boat was built for oceanic shark diving adventures not pleasure cruises!

 Please Note: If live availability is not showing on line please call on 1300 231 118 or speak to us on Live Chat

 Boarding is from the Cairns Marlin Marina, E finger, at 4:00 pm Friday, return time 11:00 - 11.30am Monday.

-BYO your own dive gear or hire on the boat
+BYO your own dive gear or hire dive gear on your booking form.

 Cairns Dive Trip Itinerary 3.5 days 3 nights - Shark Diving Expedition to Holmes Reef

 Day 1: Cairns to Holmes Reef.
 Passengers assemble and meet at 4:00pm for an approximate 5:00pm departure.